pestphp/docs/plugins/parallel.md

 <a name="usage"></a>
 ## Usage

-Once installed, running your tests in parallel is as simple as tagging `--parallel` or `-p` onto the standard pest command:
+Once installed, running your tests in parallel is as simple as using the `--parallel` or `-p` option with the standard pest command:

 ```bash
 ./vendor/bin/pest --parallel